 Sunny days and long nights don’t last in Michigan.
 Make the most of the them and try some of these activities or special events.

-- Discover your favorite playground – a cool new playgrounds to check out is Lawson Park (Royal Oak)
+- Discover your favorite playground – a cool new playground to check out is Ford Woods Park in Dearborn, not only is there a fun structure it’s next to their outdoor pool!

 - Take a family walk or stroll somewhere new, here are the unique nature trails to try